Reading view

 Yet even if Lexus manages to bring the six-wheeled concept to life, its real-world prospects will vary by region.
 Luxurious minivans have a strong foothold in Asian markets such as China and Japan, but North America is a different story altogether.
 There’s also the question of where this new concept leaves the LM, Lexus’ existing premium minivan, which already caters to a similar clientele.

-Toyota will unveil a Corolla-branded concept at the 2025 Japan Mobility Show.
+• Toyota unveiled a new Corolla concept at the 2025 Japan Mobility Show.

-The electric sedan features sharp styling cues and full-width LED lighting.
+• The model features sharp styling cues and several powertrain options.

-Toyota has shared new details about its broad lineup for the upcoming Japan Mobility Show 2025, promising a varied selection of premieres across its range.
-Taking the spotlight is a new concept that appears to preview the next chapter for one of the brand’s best-selling and longest-standing nameplates, the Corolla.
+Toyota has stolen the limelight at the Japan Mobility Show 2025 with a varied selection of premieres across its range, including a new Corolla concept.
+The sedan previews the next chapter for one of the brand’s best-selling and longest-standing nameplates, with sharp styling and multiple powertrain options.

-The concept made its first appearance in a teaser campaign called “To You, Toyota,” setting the tone for its full debut in Tokyo later this month.
+The concept is part of a new campaign titled “To You, Toyota” and was penned by the company’s European design center in Nice, France (ED²).
 At first glance, it bears little resemblance to the current 12th-generation of the Corolla.

 Instead, it features crisp, modern lines and proportions more in tune with an electric vehicle, hinting at a new design direction for the familiar compact, much like Toyota achieved with the latest generation of the Prius.